Dynamic Quantile Function Models: Empirical Studies

-One advantage of our approach is that it enables us to separately study the time series predictability of various characteristics of intra-daily return distributions.
+One advantage of our approach is that it enables us to separately study the time-series predictability of various characteristics of intra-daily return distributions.
 By examining the plots in Figure~\ref{fig:xi} and the parameter estimates of $\psi_{1} \ddd \psi_{4}$ and $\phi_{1} \ddd \phi_{4}$, it seems apparent that some marginal processes are more ``informative" than others.
-For example, it seems reasonable to state that the time series of $b^{*}_{t}$ and $h_{t}$ appear to be more predictable than those of $a_{t}$ and $g_{t}$.
-Here we formally quantify such informativeness in time series, by proposing a model based measure, called \emph{signal ratio}.
+For example, it seems reasonable to state that the time-series of $b^{*}_{t}$ and $h_{t}$ appear to be more predictable than those of $a_{t}$ and $g_{t}$.
+Here we formally quantify such informativeness in time-series, by proposing a model based measure, called \emph{signal ratio}.
 Let $\{\xi_{t}\colon\, t \in \mathbb{Z}\}$ be a real-valued covariance stationary process.
 The signal ratio, denoted by $R_{\mathrm{Sig}}$, is then defined as

 where $\mathcal{F}_{t-1} = \sigma(\{\xi_{s}\colon\, s \le t-1\})$ is the natural filtration.
 Intuitively, $R_{\mathrm{Sig}}$ measures the proportion of unconditional variance explained by the variation in conditional means.
 The signal ratio nomenclature derives from the interpretation of conditional means as unobserved signals of a noisy process.
 It is easily checked that an i.i.d.~process has a signal ratio of zero, while a fully deterministic process has a signal ratio of one.
 The expression of $R_{\mathrm{Sig}}$ is available in closed form for the marginal model for $\{a_{t}\}$, $\{b^{*}_{t}\}$, and $\{g_{t}\}$.
 It can be computed numerically using simulation for the Apatosaurus model for $\{h_{t}\}$.
 Additional material on signal ratio is given in Appendix~\ref{app:rsig}.
 The posterior mean estimates of $R_{\mathrm{Sig}}$ and 95\% credible intervals are plotted in Figure~\ref{fig:rsig} for each margin.
 The $R_{\mathrm{Sig}}$ estimates are consistently high for $\{b^{*}_{t}\}$ across all indices, which justifies models that make use of realised measures of dispersion.
 For $\{h_{t}\}$, the estimates vary considerably across indices, with Nikkei being the highest and SSEC being the lowest; for some indices, the posteriors are much more diffused compared to those for $\{b^{*}_{t}\}$.
 All the $R_{\mathrm{Sig}}$ estimates for $\{a_{t}\}$ and $\{g_{t}\}$ are close to zero, except perhaps for SSEC, which suggests that it is in general difficult to predict the location and asymmetry of one-minute returns.